 Visit FlyPDX.com/Accessibility for a comprehensive list of accessibility resources.
 Need a wheelchair the next time you travel with us?
 Contact your airline directly to make arrangements before you fly.
 Here’s a helpful list of contact information for all PDX airlines.

-Yes!
-When the new main terminal is unveiled in late 2023, there will still be places to eat and shop pre-security, including a new mezzanine restaurant and bar with great views of the airfield.
+Yes.
+When our new main terminal opens in spring 2024, there will still be places to eat and shop pre-security, including a new mezzanine restaurant and bar with great views of the airfield.

-Yes, Portland Coffee Roasters will be open throughout construction (yay!) near the D/E security checkpoint.
-Additionally, the new Elephants location in the ticket lobby serves Stumptown coffee.
-Peet’s Coffee will also be reopening in baggage claim.
-We’ll let you know their opening date soon!
+Yes, Portland Coffee Roasters will be open throughout construction near the D/E security checkpoint.
+Additionally, the new Elephants location in the ticket lobby and baggage claim serves Stumptown coffee.

 To make room for the new main terminal footprint at PDX.
 Construction crews have started expanding the airport 150 feet to the west to bring the new main terminal design to life.

 Yes.
 Both the B/C and D/E checkpoints are operating 24 hours a day and 7 days a week at PDX.

 Yes.
 A new concourse connector will open at PDX in spring 2024 when the new main terminal construction is complete.